djjudas21/puppet-winbind/README.md

 ### `netbiosname`

 Netbios name of the local machine.
-Optional, max 15 chars, defaults to `$::uniqueid`.
+Optional, max 15 chars, defaults to `$::netbiosname`.

 ### `nagioschecks`

 Whether to enable Nagios check for domain membership.
-Has hard-coded parameters and may not work for you with modification.
+Has hard-coded parameters and may not work with your Puppet environment.
 Optional boolean, defaults to `false`.

 ### `winbind_max_domain_connections`